Lumaz_modern_kitchen_with_warm_under_cabinet_lights02

 Comparing Different Spacing Approaches

-Lighting Type Optimal Spacing Advantages Disadvantages
+Lighting Type Optimal Spacing Advantages Trade‑offs

 LED Strip Lights Continuous, 1-2 inches back from front edge Provides even coverage, easy to install May require trimming to fit exact length